Why I Believe In Functional Education For Our Future…and what that even is ⋆ Mama Says Namaste

 N

-NOT A QUITTER: "Failure" is important in our lives.
+NOT YET: "Failure" is important in our lives - it only remains a fail if we don't learn from it.
 And I'll quote my mama's favorite, Barbara Streisand's song, "There are no mistakes, only lessons to be learned..."
 It's insanely important to allow your children to struggle.
-They don't learn to walk until they understand what makes them fall down.
+They don't learn to walk until they understand what makes them fall.
 They won't always have you, and it's so important that you don't simply step in as their savior.
 This world will knock them down.
 I'd much rather they get pushback in the comfort of their loving home first before they get a slap in the face from someone who isn't so invested in them.
 Take a look at Carol Dweck’s Growth Mindset concept - and our opportunity to always be learning.

 C